jamesqquick/jwt-twitch-giveaway-bot/ReadMe.md

 # JWT Twitch Giveaway Bot

-This Twitch Bot is used to facilitate a giveaway.
+This Twitch Bot is used to facilitate a giveaway by generating JSON Web Tokens for each entered user.

 ## How it Works